 Click below to listen to my 2 min.
 Garden Bite radio show: Surface root conundrum

 Surface roots of trees can be a real pain in the patoot when trying to mow!
 I know… but there are some real DON’TS when it comes to making your mowing life easier.
-While I’m lucky with the yard I have now, I still have a Hackberry that’s not easy to mow around but those roots are actually a GOOD SIGN for your tree.
+While I’m lucky with the yard I have now, I still have a Hackberry that’s not easy to mow around.

 In a previous residence, I had Silver Maples, they are notorious for large surface roots as they require more oxygen.
 The smart thing to do is to consider the issue BEFORE it’s a problem….